amcnicoll/LCD-USB/readme.txt

 ***/ Encoding /***

 Strings sent to the control utility are send as expected, with two important exceptions:
-- Special characters can be accessed with the escape character "~" followed by a number, corresponding to:
+- Special characters can be accessed with the escape character set "^^" followed by a number, corresponding to:
 	0: Space
 	1-5: Progress blocks from 1/5 to full
 	6: Left bookend (progress bar border)
 	7: Right bookend
 - No spaces may be sent; this marks the string as another argument.
 Instead use "~0".

+TODO
+- Fix the way control util handles escape characters - requires two ^^ rather than one for some reason
+- General robustness on control util input